 Unfortunately, Christmas has become a time of massive consumerism.
 I actually walked through the local “everything” store, Meijer, the other day and wondered “how many people have a layaway right now that they cannot afford?”.
 Yeah, I am pretty obsessed with people budgeting wisely.
 I wish that more people would realize that they can live well with less.
 That is part of why I wanted to share this post.
 The other part is that I am an advocate for fair trade, ethically made products which in themselves are thoughtful gifts as they give to the receiver and those that produce it.
 So how do you make your purchases matter on a budget?

 This year was a bit tougher for us than in the past.
 I left my nursing career to stay home, we moved, and so many other things.
 We didn’t really plan on having much gift money.
-We have saved a bit from our month to month budget and that certainly does help.
+We have saved and put into our gift envelope a bit from our month to month budget and that certainly does help.
 The big thing that we have done was selling items to make money.
 We have sold over $400 worth of items to have money for gift giving this year.
 Selling items that you no longer need is a great way to have extra spending money.

 The best time to start saving for Christmas next year is the day after Christmas this year.
 Saving all year long is going to give you more money for all the gifts that you need year long, not just for Christmas. $30-$50 each month goes a long way by the end of the year.

 Determine your amount